-In August 2015, we also concluded the purchase of 100% equity interest in Geogen Corporation (Geogen), which is the claim owner of the Isabela Nickel Project in Dinapigue, Isabela.
+In August 2015, the Parent Company also concluded the purchase of 100% equity interest in Dinapigue Mining Corporation (DMC), which is the claim owner of the Isabela Nickel Project in Dinapigue, Isabela.

-We also moved into the area of renewable energy and power generation.
-We are completing the construction of a 10 megawatts (MW) diesel power plant at a cost close to ₱900.0 million.
-Power will be sold to the Surigao del Norte Electric Cooperative, Inc. under a Power Supply Agreement.
-The plant is designed to alleviate the shortage of power particularly in Surigao City, and expected to be operational in 2018.
+NAC also moved into the area of renewable energy and power generation.
+In 2018, it completed the construction of a 10 megawatt (MW) diesel power plant at a cost close to P 900.0 million.
+Power is currently being sold to the Surigao del Norte Electric Cooperative, Inc. (SURNECO) under a Power Supply Agreement.
+The diesel power plant, which commenced operations in 2018, is designed to alleviate the shortage of power particularly in Surigao City.

-Our entry into the renewable power business was formalized in 2015 with the conversion of a ₱446.0 million loan to equity and an additional equity infusion of ₱474.0 million, which correspond to an equity ownership in Emerging Power, Inc. (EPI) of 66%.
-In 2016, the Parent Company subscribed to additional common shares of EPI for ₱660.0 million and this increased the Parent Company's equity interest in EPI to 70.92%.
-As at December 31, 2017, the Parent Company's equity interest in EPI stood at 86.29% as a result of fresh equity infusion of ₱1.5 billion in September 2017.
+NAC's entry into the renewable power business was formalized in 2015 with the conversion of a

+P446.0 million loan to equity and an additional equity infusion of P474.0 million, which corresponds to an equity ownership in Emerging Power, Inc. (EPI) of 66%.
+In 2016, the Parent Company subscribed to additional common shares of EPI for P660.0 million and this increased the Parent Company's equity interest in EPI to 70.92%.
+As at December 31, 2017, the Parent Company's equity interest in EPI stood at 86.29% as a result of fresh equity infusion of P1.5 billion in September 2017.

 EPI's mission is to engage in power generation exclusively from renewable sources.
-EPI has a number of Renewable Energy Service Contracts, principally a 100 MW solar and 50 MW wind service contract under Jobin-SQM, Inc. (Jobin), located in the Subic Bay Freeport Zone; two geothermal service contracts under Biliran Geothermal, Inc. (BGI), in the province of Biliran, Leyte; and a geothermal service contract under Mindoro Geothermal Power Corp.
+EPI has a number of Renewable Energy Service Contracts, principally a 100 MW solar and 50 MW wind service contract under Jobin-SQM, Inc. (Jobin), located in the Subic Bay Freeport Zone; two (2) geothermal service contracts under Biliran Geothermal, Inc. (BGI), in the province of Biliran, Leyte; and a geothermal service contract under Mindoro Geothermal Power Corp.
 (MGPC) in Naujan, Oriental Mindoro.